rcatolino/remote/readme.md

 Remote should mainly allow to control media playing.

 ## Build
-To build the server, go into remote-server and `make`.
+To build the server, you will need libjansson-dev and glib2.0.
+Once the dependencies satisfied, go into remote-server and `make`.

 To build the client, you will need a working [android-sdk](http://developer.android.com/sdk/index.html).
 You should then copy the local.properties.default file to local.properties,